conflux-fans/internal-contracts/README.md

 ### How to use
-If you are useing `truffle` or `cfxtruffle`, you can import internal contracts like below after install `conflux-internal-contracts`.
+If you are using `truffle` or `cfxtruffle`, you can import internal contracts like below.
-Then you can initalize contract instance and invoke their methods.
+After importing you can initalize contract instance and invoke their methods.

 ```js
 // SPDX-License-Identifier: MIT